Compact Direct Drive Rotation Mount

 PID Basics

-The PID circuit is often utilized as a control loop feedback controller and is very commonly used for many forms of servo circuits.
+The PID circuit is often utilized as a control loop feedback controller and is commonly used for many forms of servo circuits.
 The letters making up the acronym PID correspond to Proportional (P), Integral (I), and Derivative (D), which represents the three control settings of a PID circuit.
 The purpose of any servo circuit is to hold the system at a predetermined value (set point) for long periods of time.
 The PID circuit actively controls the system so as to hold it at the set point by generating an error signal that is essentially the difference between the set point and the current value.
-The three controls relate to the time-dependent error signal; at its simplest, this can be thought of as follows: Proportional is dependent upon the present error, Integral is dependent upon the accumulation of past error, and Derivative is the prediction of future error.
+The three controls relate to the time-dependent error signal.
+At its simplest, this can be thought of as follows: Proportional is dependent upon the present error, Integral is dependent upon the accumulation of past error, and Derivative is the prediction of future error.
 The results of each of the controls are then fed into a weighted sum, which then adjusts the output of the circuit, u(t).
 This output is fed into a control device, its value is fed back into the circuit, and the process is allowed to actively stabilize the circuit’s output to reach and hold at the set point value.
-The block diagram below illustrates very simply the action of a PID circuit.
+The block diagram below illustrates the action of a PID circuit.
 One or more of the controls can be utilized in any servo circuit depending on system demand and requirement (i.e., P, I, PI, PD, or PID).

 Please note that a PID circuit will not guarantee optimal control.
 Improper setting of the PID controls can cause the circuit to oscillate significantly and lead to instability in control.
 It is up to the user to properly adjust the PID gains to ensure proper performance.